 Considerable planning and daily maintenance keeps Chandler on the move.
 It’s no easy task, but one that we take seriously.
 Through the dedicated efforts of the Transportation Division, Chandler's transportation system continues to be a well-maintained and valuable contributor to Chandler's quality of life.

 Transportation Master Plan Update 2019

 City planners are in the process of updating Chandler's Transportation Master Plan to address the current and future transportation needs of our community.
 The plan will identify transportation issues and update goals, objectives and policy recommendations that will guide decisions the City makes about prioritizing, funding and implementing transportation system improvements.
-The City is surveying the public and holding community meetings to solicit ideas, opinions and priorities concerning improvements to Chandler’s transportation system, including the roadway system, transit system, bicycle and pedestrian facilities.
+The City has conducted an online survey and held community meetings to solicit ideas, opinions and priorities concerning improvements to Chandler’s transportation system, including the roadway system, transit system, bicycle and pedestrian facilities.

 For more information, visit the Study Website or call the Study Hotline at 480-898-4060.
 Information specifically about the Arizona Avenue Alternatives Analysis Study can be found online by visiting Valley Metro, or calling Victoria Bray at 602-490-8284.